DiedrichsenLab/SUITPapaya/README.md

 SUITPapaya extension
 ------
 ### SUIT flatmap development
-One of the major changes in SUITPapaya is we adaptively re-programmed the surface viewer object as a webgl object to render the cerebellum flatmap in order to synchronize with the SUIT volume viewer.
+One of the major changes in SUITPapaya is we adaptively re-allocate the surface viewer object as a webgl object to render the cerebellum flatmap in order to synchronize with the SUIT volume viewer.
 These changes are mainly at ``src/js/viewer/screensurface.js``

 ![ScreenShot](docs/images/hierachical.PNG)